towolf/towolf.github.com/docs/PsychDemos/FastNoiseDemo.markdown

 that is twice the width and height of the input noise image.
-In this demo, a nearest neighbour filter is applied, i.e., pixels are just replicated, not bilinearly filtered -- Important to preserve statistical independence of the random pixel values\!
+In this demo, a nearest neighbour filter is applied, i.e., pixels are just replicated, not bilinearly filtered -- Important to preserve statistical independence of the random pixel values!

 syncToVBL = 1=Synchronize bufferswaps to retrace.
 0=Swap immediately when
 drawing is finished.
 Value zero is useful for benchmarking the whole